 This design incorporates the metadata of the video into the design of the unit.
 It is also widely used, because of the nativeness and contextuality it brings to the table.
 It describes in words what the user could expect from watching, enticing them to continue watching.
 It blends in well with the text on the website around it, especially with Primis customization capabilities that accommodate details like the text’s font and color, as well as size, buttons and more.

 The description text is also a way for the user to engage with the content, by keeping the user from scrolling past.
 This can raise consumption on the site, which is what brings in the ad revenue.

-Besides the increased consumption this layout promotes (leading to a boost in ad revenue), it provides a very positive user experience, giving users a clear understanding of their options and promoting control over their experience.
+Besides the increased consumption this skin promotes (leading to a boost in ad revenue), it provides a very positive user experience, giving users a clear understanding of their options and promoting control over their experience.
 Couple that with the seamless appearance of the unit, thanks to Primis’ endless design customization abilities, and the result is a user that will happily come back to the site.

-While the clean design is lacking many of the video discovery benefits that the other layouts provide, some publishers occasionally decide to use them.
+While the clean design is lacking many of the video discovery benefits that the other skins provide, some publishers occasionally decide to use them.
 It is most commonly used when a publisher wants to promote a specific video on a given article or a video that promotes one of the other sections of the publisher’s website.

 The most important feature to use in any design you choose, collapsibility (sticky mode) leaves the docking placement on-page and in view as the user scrolls on.
 While there are many ways that this feature is important for publishers, the main benefits are much higher consumption and viewability rates.
 These are the two factors that have the most impact on the resulting ad revenue.
 While it gives a better flow to the user content experience there are many factors to consider: where to place it (right/left/top/bottom), the x button placement, the float animation, size, and many more.